RachelMovsisian/maven-hello-world/readme.md

 ### Method 1: Using Maven Directly

 **Prerequisites:**
-JDK 17 or newer
-Maven 3.8.1 or newer
+JDK 17 or newer, Maven 3.8.1 or newer

 **Compile and run directly from classes:**
 ```